 TURKEY-EU ENERGY RELATIONS

 Energy is one of the most important subjects of Turkey-EU relations.
 As an indication of the importance given to regional energy cooperation, Turkey joined the Energy Community with an observer status in 2006.
 (Energy Community which aims to have an integrated energy market supporting the competition between the EU members and non-EU members of South East Europe as well as other neighbouring countries was founded in 2005.)
 Within the scope of Turkey’s accession negotiations with the EU, the screening process of the Energy Chapter was completed in 2007.
 Energy relations between Turkey and EU constitute a positive agenda item.
 Turkey-EU High-Level Energy Dialogue was launched under the co-chairmanship of the then-Minister of Energy and Natural Resources, Taner Yıldız and Vice President of the Europen European Commission responsible for Energy Union, Maroš Šefčovič on 16 March 2015 in Ankara.
+The second High Level Energy Dialogue Meeting was held on 28 January 2016 in İstanbul.

 LONG TERM AGREEMENT BETWEEN TEİAŞ AND ENTSO-E